MR

 The S&P 500 index ETF diversifies into a wide range of industries, from technology to financial service firms, consumer products, and healthcare providers.

-Contrast this with the Canadian stock market, which is heavily weighted in only three main sectors: Energy, Real Estate, and Mining, and it’s a large reason why I think that the U.S market is much more dynamic.
+Contrast this with the Canadian stock market, which is heavily weighted in only three main sectors: Energy, Real Estate, and Mining, and it’s a large reason why I think the U.S. market is much more dynamic.

 Sector